interact-erc/GEO-Aligned/README.md

 4. ALIGNMENT : contains the word alignments
 5. MONOTONIC : contains labels indicating whether the alignment is monotonic

-The `splits` folder contains listss of IDs for three different splits: a question split, a query split and a length split.
+The `splits` folder contains lists of IDs for three different splits: a question split, a query split and a length split.
 The test set IDs are found in the `test.txt` files.
 Moreover, we provide three development sets `dev1.txt`, `dev2.txt` and `dev3.txt`, which can be used for validation.

 ## Citation
 If you find GEO-Aligned useful in your research, please cite this paper: